 \paragraph{(e) Bond-length adjustment via constrained optimization} The geometric roll-up of a planar structure onto a cylinder generally distorts bond lengths.
 In the 2D \ce{MX2} monolayer, the \ce{M} and \ce{X} atoms are separated by an interlayer distance $dz$ in the out-of-plane direction prior to roll-up.
 After mapping to the cylinder, the two \ce{X} sublayers are placed at radii $r+dz$ and $r-dz$ respectively, where $r$ is the radius of the $M$ sublayer.

-To promote structures closer to structural stability, the distances between each chalcogenide atom $S_{k}$ and its three nearest-neighbor transition-metal atoms $M_{k1},M_{k2},M_{k3}$ be equal to the bond length $d_{0}$ of \ce{M-X} in the 2D monolayer structure are enforced:
+To promote structures closer to structural stability, the following conditions are enforced, requiring the distances between each chalcogenide atom $S_{k}$ and its three nearest-neighbor transition-metal atoms $M_{k1},M_{k2},M_{k3}$ to equal the bond length $d_{0}$ of \ce{M-X} in the 2D monolayer structure:

-This nonlinear system of three equations is solved using a Newton-Krylov iterative method as implemented in the \textsc{SciPy} \cite{Virtanen2020}, with a zero initial guess.
+This nonlinear system of three equations is solved using a Newton-Krylov iterative method as implemented in \textsc{SciPy} \cite{Virtanen2020}, with a zero initial guess.

 \paragraph{(f) Group closure and structure generation} The complete set of symmetry operations is obtained by group closure of the generators and applied to the symcell to generate the full nanotube.